gxrret/pihole-tweetbot-python3/README.md

 `sudo tweepy`

 You'll need `json`, `urllib`, and `datetime`, but those are already pre-defined dependencies when Python is installed.
+If you don't have them, go ahead and install them.

 ## Cronjob